Related Documentation Download this Manual

 Note

 If GTIDs are in use on the server where you create the dump (gtid_mode=ON), by default, mysqldump includes the contents of the gtid_executed set in the dump to transfer these to the new machine.
 The results of this can vary depending on the MySQL Server versions involved.
-Check the description for mysqldump's --set-gtid-purged option to find what happens with the versions you are using, and how to change the behavior if the outcome of the default behavior is not suitable for your situation.
+Check the description for the mysqldump --set-gtid-purged option to find what happens with the versions you are using, and how to change the behavior if the outcome of the default behavior is not suitable for your situation.

 The easiest (although not the fastest) way to move a database between two machines is to run the following commands on the machine on which the database is located: